iqyx/plumcore/doc/concepts.rst

 - basic IPC

 All other components are implemented as services.
 Currently, this is not the case.
-We are using FreeRTOS and some of its functionality.
+We are using FreeRTOS and some of its functionality which will go away in the future.

 Code and functionality organisation